open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/propagation.md

 you're using to have services communicate with one another.
 Or you many have requirements that instrumentation libraries cannot fulfill, even if they exist.

-When you must propagate context manually, you can use the context api.
+When you must propagate context manually, you can use the context API.

 The following presents an example of an outgoing HTTP request: